MakerFaireOrlando/robotruckus.org/_battlebots/hypershock.md

 team-photo: HyperShock-Team-S2019.jpg
 bot-photo: HyperShock-Bot-S2019.jpg
 driver-photo: HyperShock-Will-Bales-s2019
-participation: See Hypershock on display, and hear from Will Bales at one of our panel discussions, or meet him at the Ruckus VIP Fundraiser!
+participation: See HyperShock on display, and hear from Will Bales at one of our panel discussions, or meet him at the Ruckus VIP Fundraiser!
 ---